BidishaShit/Customer-Churn-Prediction/README.md

 By combining data preprocessing, feature engineering, and the XGBoost algorithm, the system effectively predicts customer churn and provides actionable business insights for improving customer retention.

----

-# Author

-Developed as a Machine Learning Customer Churn Prediction Project using Python and XGBoost.